Trend Micro Internet Security: Effectiveness

 AV-Comparatives awarded Trend Micro a three-star Advanced + rating–the highest ranking given by the organization–in AV-Comparatives’ Whole Product Dynamic “Real-World” Protection Test for 2014.

 AV-TEST in October 2014 gave Trend Micro Internet Security 2015 a score of 17 out of a possible 18 points.

 Trend Micro Maximum Security scored the highest success rate in blocking malware downloads in NSS Labs’ 2014 Consumer Endpoint Protection test focused on Socially Engineered Malware.
 The results were based on continuous series of tests to determine the participants’ effectiveness against socially engineered malware.
 NSS Labs is an independent network testing facility, security and consultancy organization.
 NSS Labs also found that Trend Micro had the quickest time in adding protection against unknown threats - less than 15 minutes.

 In January 2016 it was discovered that the consumer version of Trend Micro AV allowed any website visited by its users to execute arbitrary code or read all browser passwords on the Windows PC it purportedly protected.
 A patch was later issued to close the issue.

 Mobile Security

+In March 2025, the independent IT security institute AV-TEST evaluated Trend Micro Mobile Security (version 17.1) for Android.
+The software achieved an overall score of 17 out of 18 points.
+In the "Protection" category, it demonstrated a 100% detection rate against 3,169 real-time malware samples and 3,200 widespread Android malware samples.
+The application received a score of 6.0 out of 6.0 for "Performance," indicating no significant impact on battery life or system speed.
+However, it received a score of 5.0 out of 6.0 for "Usability" due to the absence of a backup feature.

 In June 2014, AV-Test published results for its mobile security endurance tests, which assessed more than 30 apps over a six-month period.
 Trend Micro's mobile security tied for the highest overall score of 13 out of 13 points.